 Players synchronise their stop-watches/timing devices at 0’0”.
 The 0’08” timecode represents rehearsal mark 1 in all the parts and the start of the piece.
 I recommend a nominated member of the ensemble ‘conducts in’ the synchronisation of stopwatches at 0.0”, enabling a synchronised stopwatch start on beat 1 of bar 1.
 The more closely all stopwatches are synchronised, the more focused the musical structure and delivery of the piece will be.
 In effect, the 8 seconds between 0.0” and rehearsal mark 1 represents a countdown into the start of the piece for all players whether playing material or silent at that time.

 Note: Excluding rehearsal marks 1, rehearsal marks within individual parts do not correspond to each other across the orchestra in any way; they are used as a visual aid to clearly indicate tempo changes within respective parts.
 Collective reference points can only be found through timecode (see below).
-Timecode has been added to each instrumental part for two further purposes:

 Mobile Phone Instructions: